model-checking/kani/rfc/src/rfcs/0010-quantifiers.md

 <!-- For the implementors or the hackers -->

-Kani should have the same support that CBMC has for quantifiers with its SAT backend.
+Kani should have the same support that CBMC has for quantifiers.
 For more details, see [Quantifiers](https://github.com/diffblue/cbmc/blob/0a69a64e4481473d62496f9975730d24f194884a/doc/cprover-manual/contracts-quantifiers.md).

 ## Open questions